A.N.S.W.E.R.: Anti-Zionism and allegations of antisemitism

 The Anti-Defamation League has criticized ANSWER for its support of Hezbollah and Hamas and of attacks on Israelis by those and other groups, as well as its anti-Zionist stance.
-It also characterized ANSWER as fostering an anti-Semitic environment at some of its rallies, citing examples of signs held by attendees promoting anti-Semitic conspiracy theories and demonizing Israel.
+It also characterized ANSWER as fostering an antisemitic environment at some of its rallies, citing examples of signs held by attendees promoting antisemitic conspiracy theories and demonizing Israel.
 The Stephen Roth Institute has said "Anti-Israel and antisemitic content has marked some ANSWER events."

 The May–June 2003 issue of Tikkun, a progressive magazine of Jewish interests, contained a special section entitled Authoritarianism and Anti-Semitism in the Anti-War Movement?
 According to Tikkun, "many Jews report that they were encountering what they perceived to be anti-Semitism at anti-war demonstrations organized by International A.N.S.W.E.R."
-Tikkun described the perceptions of anti-Semitism as based on Israel being singled out for criticism and A.N.S.W.E.R.'s refusal to "acknowledge or support the right of the Jewish people to national self-determination."
+Tikkun described the perceptions of antisemitism as based on Israel being singled out for criticism and A.N.S.W.E.R.'s refusal to "acknowledge or support the right of the Jewish people to national self-determination."

 According to A.N.S.W.E.R.: "There are those within the Jewish political establishment who charge anti-Semitism against any who dare condemn these terrible acts, or who condemn Israel fundamentally.
 But being opposed to Zionism is not the same as being anti-Semitic."

 ANSWER works with Jewish Voice for Peace and other Jewish groups opposed to Israel.